AMadharha/Daily-Tech-News/README.md

 If the bot has already tweeted out the top post from these subs, or the top post does not contain a url, it will take the top post from [r/technews](https://www.reddit.com/r/technews/).

 The bot will tweet out the title of the post and the associated article link.
 It will also find 5 keywords in the article to use as hashtags within the tweet.
-It will post everyday at 9AM EST.
+It will post everyday at 9AM EST and 6PM EST.

 Twitter: https://twitter.com/DailyTechnoNews